 - Before your commute, make sure the number of people using your chosen transport is not too high, and that you are able to establish the social distance recommended by the authorities.

-- The use of safety gloves is advised.
-However, refrain from touching common surfaces as much as possible.
+- Refrain from touching common surfaces as much as possible.

 - In order to prevent infections, it is recommended not to touch your face with your hands during the journey.